Cape Juby

-Modern history
+History

 Precolonial era

-On May 28, 1767, Mohammed ben Abdallah, the Sultan of Morocco, signed a peace and commerce treaty with King Charles III of Spain.
+On 28 May 1767, Mohammed ben Abdallah, the Sultan of Morocco, signed a peace and commerce treaty with King Charles III of Spain.
 In the treaty, Morocco was unable to guarantee the security of Spanish fishermen along the coasts south of the Noun River, as Morocco did not have control over the Tekna tribes of that area (Art.
 18).

-On March 1, 1799, Sultan Slimane signed an accord with King Charles IV of Spain, in which he recognized that the Saguia el Hamra and Cape Juby regions were not part of his dominions (Art.
+On 1 March 1799, Sultan Slimane signed an accord with King Charles IV of Spain, in which he recognized that the Saguia el Hamra and Cape Juby regions were not part of his dominions (Art.
 22).

 In 1879, the British North West Africa Company established a trading post near Cape Juby called "Port Victoria".
-On March 26, 1888, Moroccan soldiers attacked the post, killing the director of the post and leaving two workers badly injured.
+On 26 March 1888, Moroccan soldiers attacked the post, killing the director of the post and leaving two workers badly injured.
 In 1895, the company sold its post to the Sultan of Morocco.

 Spanish protectorate

 In 1912, Spain negotiated with France (which controlled the affairs of Morocco at the time) for concessions on the southern coast of Morocco.
-Francisco Bens officially occupied the Cape Juby region for Spain on July 29, 1916.
+Francisco Bens officially occupied the Cape Juby region for Spain on 29 July 1916.
 It was administered by Spain as a single entity with Spanish Sahara and the Ifni enclave, as Spanish West Africa.

 The Spanish area comprised 12700 sqmi and had a population of 9,836.
 Its main town was founded by the Spanish as Villa Bens (now called Tarfaya).
 Villa Bens was used as a staging post for airmail flights.